Projects for Women

 For many years we have worked in close partnership with Women's Services, Tomorrow’s Women a multi-agency Community Justice Centre which supports women who are at high risk of re-offending and who have multiple needs.
 We offer a year-round creative programme working towards performances.
 Our plays explore specific themes such as the criminal justice system, routes to positive change and relationships.
 Find out more about Tomorrow’s Women.

 218 Women’s Service

 The 218 service is a Turning Point Scotland service that takes a person-centred approach in dealing with issues that women offenders face.
-The programme at 218 is designed to address issues with substance misuse, physical/mental health and other social needs including housing and childcare.
+The programme is designed to address issues with substance misuse, physical/mental health and other social needs including housing and childcare.
 We deliver a series of creative writing and drama workshops with the women and staff.
 Find out more about the 218 Women’s Service.

 The Silent Heroines’ Disco was an alternative audio and immersive theatre piece performed by an all-female cast.
 It was established by Rotterdams Wijktheater project Women Connected, a community arts network for women in Rotterdam.
 Find out more about Silent Heroines’ Disco.